BrianJVarley/Angular-JumpStart/README.md

 ```

-> Preventing Presentation (Child)Components from changing data within a Container(Parent).
+> Example: Guarding against Presentation (Child)Components from changing data within a Container(Parent).
 In a Container -> Presenation model we only want the Container to provide or modify the data.
 So you can use `ChangeDetectionStrategy.OnPush` strategy within the presentational component.

 ```JavaScript